Everything you need to know about cucumbers, including seasonality, variations, and nutrition of these tasty summer gourds.

 - Some writer from the early 1600s once wrote that the women were “cold as cowcumbers” and it just sorta stuck.

 Regardless, eating cucumber will make you cool, because there are just so many cool things about them.

 Cucumber vs zucchini…how to spot the difference

 Fun Fact: Green cucumbers are actually the unripened variation.
 Ripe cucumbers are yellow and have a bitter taste.
-But be sure not to buy zucchini.
-They looks pretty similar.
-So what’s the difference?
+But be sure not to buy zucchini, they looks pretty similar!
+So what’s the difference between cucumbers and zucchini?

 - Cucumbers have a cold, waxy, bumpy exterior and are best eaten raw (and are technically a fruit…but we’re calling it a vegetable in Ingredient of the Week terms)

 - Zucchinis have a rough, dry exterior with a tiny stem and are best eaten cooked (and they actually are technically vegetables)

 There are three main variations of cucumbers that are cultivated today.